ttmarkka/neutronstar-wave/README.md

 # Scalar wave generation from a neutron star binary
-This code provides a PDE solver for the equation of motion of a self-interacting scalar field with a curvature coupling, where the spacetime curvature is that of a neutron star binary.
+This code provides a partial differential equation (PDE) solver for the equation of motion of a self-interacting scalar field with a curvature coupling, where the spacetime curvature is that of a neutron star binary.
 The treatment is not fully relativistic, but implemented as a simple modification to the potential term by an exponential